leah-jala/PP5-PaperDreams7Apr/README.md

 - After payment, the customer should receive a confirmation email, including an order number and the products ordered.
 - A registered customer must be able to access their order history.
 - A contact page that allows customer to submit questions via a form.
-- An events page that allows the ower to use a form to enter information about upcoming events such as an exhibition or a course.
-- A learn page for the artist to be able to present tutorials as a blog, with images.
+- A tutorials page for the artist to be able to present tutorials as a blog, with images.
-- Site users should be able to comment on tutorials/blog entries and upload photos of their work.
-- Site users should be able to filter tutorials by title or theme (e.g. There might be more than one mask-making tutorial)

 ### "Should have" - Intended Requirements
 - The ability to add items to a wish list.
-- The to keep a tally of the number of times an item was added to someone's wishlist.
 - Customers should be able to leave a review, including photos.
 If there is not enough time, customers could be encouraged to do this on Facebook.
 - It should be possible to search for reviews by item title.
 - The reviews should be imported into the products page.
 For example, if an item has received reviews, there should be a link the reviews page, set that item's id.

+### "Could have" - Desired functionality that is not essential
+- Site users should be able to comment on tutorials/blog entries and upload photos of their work.
+- Site users should be able to filter tutorials by title or theme (e.g. There might be more than one mask-making tutorial)
+- An events page that allows the ower to use a form to enter information about upcoming events such as an exhibition or a course.

 ### Contraints
 The major constrainst is the timeline for completing the project.